+39 329 448 3644 firstname.lastname@example.org +39 389 59 75 184

 The name Loggia dei Lanzi dates back to the reign of Grand Duke Cosimo I, when it was used to house his formidable landsknechts (In Italian: “Lanzichenecchi”, corrupted to Lanzi), or German mercenary pikemen.
 After the construction of the Uffizi at the rear of the Loggia, the Loggia’s roof was modified by Bernardo Buontalenti and became a terrace from which the Medici princes could watch ceremonies in the piazza.
 Guide in Florence – Car excursion Florence from Rome

-The Chiostro dello Scalzo – Florence – Tuscany private tour
+The Chiostro dello Scalzo – Florence – Tuscany day tour

 Rome to Florence car tour in english